 If you experience weakness, diminished performance, limited range of motion, dull aches, or other nagging pain that interferes with your sport or daily activity, seek the help of a sports medicine specialist.
 They can evaluate your issue, diagnose it, and offer treatment before it becomes serious or further affects your performance.

-At Austin Shoulder Institute, our doctors often recommend minimally invasive treatments first, if possible.
+At Austin Shoulder Institute, we often recommend minimally invasive treatments first, if possible.
 These include bracing, physical therapy, and medication.
 Physical therapy that changes the way you perform specific movements or adds balance to your muscles can go a long way toward healing injury and preventing future ones.

 Depending on the nature and extent of the injury, treatment can include medication, physical therapy, alterations to the way you perform your activity, assistive devices like splints or braces, or in some cases, surgery.